benbjurstrom/benbjurstrom.com/src/_posts/demand-letter.md

 <Pdf url="https://s3-us-west-2.amazonaws.com/benbjurstrom.com/img/adsense/2021-08-02-demand-letter.pdf" id="demandletter"/>

 I certainly hope someone in their legal department will see it and reach out to try and avoid litigation.

+I also submitted the letter in the body of a second appeal despite Google stating only one appeal will be reviewed every 90 days.
+Since the official [Appeals Form](https://support.google.com/adsense/contact/policy_disabled_appeal) has been repeatedly identified by Google's representatives as the only method of communicating with those authorized to fix this mistake.

+<ImageModal url="https://s3-us-west-2.amazonaws.com/benbjurstrom.com/img/adsense/2021-08-03-second-appeal.png" title="Second appeal"
+subtitle="2021-08-03 11:46 AM PDT"/>

+Within a few minutes I received this response:
+> Hello, Thanks for contacting Google AdSense.
+According to our records, you already have an appeal pending with us.
+Please rest assured that we've received your request and one of our policy specialists will be reviewing your case soon.
+Once we have reviewed your appeal, you will receive a notification indicating our decision.
+In the meantime please do not file any further appeals.
+We appreciate your patience and understanding.
+Sincerely, The Google AdSense Team

+<ImageModal url="https://s3-us-west-2.amazonaws.com/benbjurstrom.com/img/adsense/2021-08-03-second-appeal-response.png" title="Response to second appeal"
+subtitle="2021-08-03 11:53 AM PDT"/>

+Already have an appeal pending?
+Google sent me the denial of my first appeal two weeks ago.
+I'm guessing this is an automated response that gets sent to all submissions within 90 days regardless of whether a decision had been made on the initial appeal.
+Either way it will be interesting to see how Google explains this in court.

+## Details of Google’s Breach
 After doing some preliminary research I believe I have a strong case against Google for breach of contract.

-## Details of Google’s Breach
-To bring a claim for breach of contract in California you to prove 4 elements
+To sustain a claim for breach of contract in California you need to prove 4 elements:

 ### 1:  That there is a contract.